atom-sw/fauxpy-experiments/combinefl/README.md

-In order to run `CombineFL` on BugsInPy, we replaced the Defects4j's `release.json` file with BugsInPy's `release_x.json` files (since the file was to big, we split it into 10 files so that we could push it to the repo), and Defects4j's `qid-lines.csv` with BugsInPy's `qid-lines.csv`.
+In order to run `CombineFL` on BugsInPy, we replaced the Defects4j's `release.json` file with BugsInPy's `release_x.json` files (since the file was too big, we split it into 10 files so that we could push it to the repo), and Defects4j's `qid-lines.csv` with BugsInPy's `qid-lines.csv`.
 We generated these files at the metric computation phase.
-We also change the rechniques names and subject information in [1-combine.py](1-combine.py) to support BugsInPy.
+We also changed the technique names and subject information in [1-combine.py](1-combine.py) to support BugsInPy.

 ## Running CombineFL on BugsInPy